Sichuan (pop 84 million) November 2014

 It is located in the southern part of the Minshan mountain range, 370 kilometres north-northwest of Chengdu.
 This area is known for its colourful pools formed by calcite deposits, especially in Huanglonggou (Yellow Dragon Gully), as well as diverse forest ecosystems, snow-capped peaks, waterfalls and hot springs.
 Huanglong is also home to many endangered species including the giant panda and the Sichuan golden snub-nosed monkey.
 Huanglong was declared a World Heritage Site by UNESCO in 1992.

-On the bus were a lovely Chinese couple from London, Ontario.
-Besides being pleasant and interesting, is was so nice to have good English speakers to iron out the travel issues.
+On the bus was a lovely Chinese couple from London, Ontario.
+Besides being pleasant and interesting, it was so nice to have good English speakers to iron out the travel issues.
 We caught the cable car up the mountain.
-From the cable car runs a boardwalk horizontally at he 3560m elevation.
+From the cable car runs a boardwalk horizontally at the 3560m elevation.
 The sudden altitude change causes problems for many.
-It climbs minimally and continues around a high lake and then descends down the valley past a stunning collection of small, terraced travertine ponds containing bright blue and turquoise water.
+It climbs minimally and continues around a high lake and then descends the valley past a stunning collection of small, terraced travertine ponds containing bright blue and turquoise water.

 The yellow rock often cascades down long slopes and at one point the water falls over a 10m travertine waterfall.